Multistate Employer: Federal

 - Several states adjust their minimum wage each year based on a potential increase in the cost of living.

 A number of cities around the country, including major cities such as San Francisco; Washington, DC; and Seattle, Washington, have also implemented their own ordinances providing for higher minimum wages on certain covered employers.
-It is likely this will be a continuing trend in 2015.
 Additionally, a number of other cities and counties have enacted "living wage" ordinances, which require employers contracting with a governmental entity to provide a higher minimum wage and, sometimes, health insurance benefits to their employees.
 Notably, some states, including Florida and Kansas, have enacted laws to prevent cities and counties from instituting minimum wages that are higher than the state minimum wage.

 The FLSA also requires overtime pay for hours worked in excess of 40 in a workweek.
 See Employee Compensation > Overtime.
 Certain states, however, have daily overtime requirements.
 For example, in Alaska, California and Nevada, employees generally are entitled to overtime when they work more than eight hours in a workday.